-Goodbye Uncle Monty.
-Uncle Monty's London pad is about 5 minutes from me and I pass nearby regularly if not daily.
-But something always gets in the way of me posting about it - however its timing now makes a fitting goodbye to Uncle Monty or rather the man who brought him to life so wonderfully - Richard Griffiths OBE.
+Uncle Monty's London home from Withnail and I - FILM LOCATION Goodbye Uncle Monty.
+Montague H. Withnail or as he is more well known as Uncle Monty's London pad is about 5 minutes from where I live and I pass nearby regularly, if not daily.
+The exact film location is on a long list of posts that I have brewing but something always seems to get in the way of posting about it - however its timing now makes a fitting goodbye to Uncle Monty or rather the man who brought him to life so wonderfully - Richard Griffiths OBE.

 I will always remember Richard Griffiths as Uncle Monty in the great Withnail & I. For many Withnail & I with its endearing story of two failing actors; Withnail (Richard E. Grant) and I or Marwood (Paul McGann) floundering whilst coming to terms (or not) with their career choices has come to be a, if not the, quintessential British Cult classic film of our age.
 As with many great cult films it is not the story that takes precedence but rather the characters (and by proxy the actors performances in bringing those characters to life), the situations they find themselves in and the personalities they encounter.
 So it is with Withnail & I. The film that kicked off many a student drinking game for me.

-Of course there is no home as closely associated with Uncle Monty or indeed Withnail & I as Uncle Monty's Cottage - Crow Cragg or rather Sleddale Hall where Withnail & Marwood go on holiday by mistake and the very reason they visit Uncle Monty at his Chelsea Pad the location at the focus of this post, in the first place.
-But visiting Sledding Hall in Cumbria will have to wait for another time.
+Of course there is no home as closely associated with Uncle Monty or indeed Withnail & I as Uncle Monty's Cottage - Crow Cragg or rather Sleddale Hall where Withnail & Marwood go on holiday (by mistake) and the very reason they visit Uncle Monty at his Chelsea Pad in the first place.
+In this post I look at Monty's Chelsea home, visiting Sledding Hall in Cumbria will have to wait for another time.

 Monte's house